John3/awesome-torque3d/README.md

 - [Concepts in Steam Greenlight](http://steamcommunity.com/workshop/browse/?appid=765&browsesort=trend&section=concepts) Is intended for items looking to gather feedback from the potential customers and begin building a community.
 - [IPV6 Support](http://forums.torque3d.org/viewtopic.php?f=10&t=819) - [GitHub Repo](https://github.com/jamesu/Torque3D/tree/ipv6_support) ipv6 support for the T3D (and T2D) networking.
 - [Mac OSX support](http://forums.torque3d.org/viewtopic.php?f=40&t=815) Initial setup for Mac OSX support.
+- [Indie Teamup](http://www.indieteamup.com/) Is where you go to discover indie devs and teams.
+You can easily collaborate with each other to take your ideas from paper to production.

 ## Funds